Creating Global Connections in your special education classroom

 5. I made some assessments.

 Of course, you need some way to assess if all the work you are putting into teaching this material is actually making an impact on your students.
 I like to create some close worksheets that are more narrowly focused.
-I use these as a warm up to determine what sections many need more re-teaching.
+I use these as a warm-up to determine which sections many need more re-teaching.

 Close worksheets

 Then I also have a standard assessment.
 I always make 3 versions of the same assessment.
 Version one allows students to circle the correct answer choice using pictures.
 Version two requires a little more prep work.
-I enlarge the answer choices, print them onto card stock and laminated them.
+I enlarged the answer choices, printed them onto cardstock, and laminated them.
 I can then ask the student the question and put the answers (field of 2 or 3) in front of them.
-The student can indicate their answer using the selection method of their choice, which may be pointing, slapping the card, or even eye gaze.
-The last version is a standard multiple choice assessment for any kiddos who may be good readers.
+The student can indicate their answer using the selection method of their choice, such as pointing, slapping the card, or even eye gaze.
+The last version is a standard multiple-choice assessment for any kiddos who may be good readers.

 Assessments

 So, how long will/should it take you to teach your students about global connections and their own individual impact on the world?
-I broke it all down for you in a 13 day lesson plan.
-With some reteaching, and inevitable bumps in the road, I can see this lesson lasting at least 3 weeks.
-But really, when it comes to impacting the world in a lasting and positive way, that seems like hardly any time at all.
+I broke it all down for you in a 13-day lesson plan.
+With some reteaching and inevitable bumps in the road, I can see this lesson lasting at least 3 weeks.
+But really, when it comes to making a lasting, positive impact on the world, that seems like hardly any time at all.

 Want to try an activity from this unit?
 There are so many to choose from, but I am including my favorite here, the writing prompt.
 It would fit well with whatever lesson plans you may already be using, so be sure to click the button below to grab your free copy.